Ela Letton-Jones

-Ela Letton-Jones is a Welsh para swimmer.
+Ela Letton-Jones (ganwyd c.2007) is a Welsh para swimmer.

 Career

 On 6 August 2025, Letton-Jones was selected to compete at the 2025 World Para Swimming Championships.
 She made her World Para Swimming Championships debut and won a silver medal in the 100 metre backstroke S12 event.

 Personal life

-Letton-Jones has albinism a condition that severely affects her vision.
+Letton-Jones, who is a fluent Welsh speaker, has albinism a condition that severely affects her vision.

-Ela is a fluent Welsh speaker.